-Chapter 1: Introduction
+1. Introduction

-1.1.
-Presentation
+1.1 Presentation

 We are a group of 5 international students.
 At the end of February 2014 we started a program called the European Project Semester at the Instituto Superior de Engenharia do Porto.
-During the European Project Semester we will work on a project lasting whole semester and we will participate in the complimentary classes.
-Table 1 displays the team members. <WRAP centeralign>
+During the EPS we will work on a project lasting whole semester and we will participate in the complimentary classes.

-Table 1: Team members
+Table 1 - Team members